Updated September 15, 2023

 USE AND SHARING OF PERSONAL DATA

-The Personal Data you provide and that we collect is used and processed by Girl Scouts of the USA and other entities we involve in the operation of this site or who provide support for the Girl Scouts of the USA mission and programs, for general business purposes and for the purposes for which you provided the information.
+The Personal Data we collect is used and processed by Girl Scouts of the USA and other entities we involve in the operation of this site or who provide support for the Girl Scouts of the USA mission and programs, for general business purposes and for the purposes for which you provided the information.
 General business purposes are Girl Scouts of the USA membership activities, program participation, marketing, promotions, sales, merchandising, and fundraising activities and communications.
 The purposes for which you provide information includes, for example, our use of your Personal Data to process online transactions, purchases, and donations, facilitate participation in Girl Scouts of the USA programs, promotions and services, or process job applications.

 Girl Scouts of the USA is committed to providing a safe, secure, and fun experience for children who visit our site or otherwise participate in our services.
 We are dedicated to safeguarding any Personal Data collected and to helping parents and children have positive experiences on and off the Internet.

-We will never knowingly request Personal Data from anyone under the age of 13 without prior verifiable parental consent.
+We will never knowingly request Personal Data directly from anyone under the age of 13 without prior verifiable parental consent.
 With parental consent, we may collect Personal Data from children under the age of 13 such as: name, address, email address, account information, and user generated content.
 This information allows us to fulfill a requested transaction, facilitate participation in programs, keep records, undertake certain marketing activities (only in accordance with applicable law and any required consents), or to otherwise customize or enhance the Web site experience for children.

 Children under the age of 13 may be able to make certain content such as user generated content visible to others or the public.
 This could include, for example, a webpage or parts of webpages operated by children that have been designed for group or public viewing.
 However, absent parental consent, children under 13 would be allowed to display only limited information such as a first name or unique user name or other information that does not allow for online contacting by third parties.